backupbrew/switchbrew/USB services.md

 ## GetStateChangeEvent

 Returns an event handle for state changes.
+Signalled when Switch\<-\>host USB comms change between started/stopped.
+USB cable connected/disconnected while at least 1 interface was enabled, or interface enabled/disabled while the USB cable was connected which then caused USB-comms state to change.

 ## SetVidPidBcd